eagle840/katacoda-labs/jenkins/step3.md

 # Select your docker image for the task at hand

-in this tutorial we used the jenkins image we orginally pulled down, but you may want to chose an image that correspondes to your work load.
+in this tutorial we used the jenkins image we orginally pulled down, but you can rebuild the jenkins image to add the programs/features you need